stesta/stesta.github.io/_drafts/some-thoughts-hosting-your-blog.markdown

 ### Markdown

 Markdown is a lightweight markup language that was specifically designed to be easily converted to html while still being easy to create via a standard text editor.
+Pay attention to that last little bit.
+Markdown is easy to create via a standard editor.
+For me this translates to focusing on the content and content is king.

 ### Collaboration